 You'll also need to keep your insurer in the loop if you start keeping your car at a different address more often.

 This happens a lot when relationships start getting serious, and you're spending as much time parked outside your partner's address than your own.

 We're very jealous.
 But before you hit the road, make sure you tell your insurer.
-A stretch of time on the road in a foreign country makes you more likely to have an accident and adds wear and tear on your vehicle.

 With most car insurance policies, you can let other people drive your car by adding them as a named driver.
 But if they start using it more than you, that could be a problem.

 The person who does the bulk of the driving needs to be listed as the "main driver".
 If the main driver isn't the person who does most of the driving, that counts as a kind of insurance fraud called "fronting".

 If the person using your car is younger than 25, that might change your price too.
 Younger drivers tend to have more incidents on the road and your insurer will want to update your policy to reflect this.
 If you're not sure, best to read your policy document or get in touch with your insurer to double check.

 The details for your named drivers all have to be kept up to date, too.
 If they get a new job, or move to a different address, or anything else we've listed - let your insurer know.